navgen.com

 14th May 2020 - A Progress Update for Nova

-It has been quite a long time since the last release and we wanted to give a quick update, to say we are still working on things and progress has far from stopped.
+It has been quite a long time since the last release and I wanted to give a quick update, to say I am still working on things and progress has far from stopped.
 There has been a break from development for approximately five years, during this time lots of new ideas had been researched and investigated.
 Then finally a couple of years ago a new idea was embraced as something really good with a lot of potential.
 So the last couple of years has been spent developing this idea into a solid design.

-Therefore, at the moment we just want to say Nova is very much alive and well and we are working in the background for the next release.
+Therefore, at the moment I just want to say Nova is very much alive and well and I am working in the background for the next release.
 As there has been a lot of design work going on and development work is just starting, there will not be a release in the short term.
-But we aim to give more frequent updates on what is happening.
+But I aim to give more frequent updates on what is happening.

 So work is continuing on The Nova Programming Language / Runtime plus a new and exciting project that will become a very substantial part of it.